 Do you want to see Pope Francis in Rome in August?
 You may be in luck!
 In recent history, popes have spent their summers outside of Rome, in the Papal summer residence at Castel Gandolfo.
 However, Pope Francis has yet to take a summer holiday there.

-In August 2015, Pope Francis held audiences throughout August in the Pope Paul VI Audience Hall at the Vatican.
+In August 2015 and 2016, Pope Francis held audiences throughout August in the Pope Paul VI Audience Hall at the Vatican.
 No tickets are necessary to attend the Papal audience during the month of August.
-The same plan is in place for 2016!
+The same plan is in place for 2017!

 And on August 15, a major Catholic holiday, you may attend the Angelus in St. Peter's Square for free.
 It begins at noon.